 3rd Level Spells

 Speak with Dead.
 The oft-cited murder mystery buster is anything but, and one of the least problematic spells on this list.
 Even if the murder victim saw the murderer (which is unlikely in many situations, including any death-by-poison cases), the spell has three outs built into its description.
 The first is the corpse has to have a mouth (or you might rule tongue), the second is that the spell doesn’t work if the corpse was the target of this spell in the last 10 days, and the third is that it can only answer 5 questions and in a brief and often cryptic and repetitive way.
 “Who murdered you Gerald?”
 “My enemy.”
 “Which enemy?”
-“My greatest enemy.” etc. etc.
+“My greatest enemy.” etc. etc. This scene from Honor Amongst Thieves also illustrates some of the spell’s pitfalls.

 Speak with Plants.
 A bit like speak with animals, with this spell you need to be careful how many flowerpots you place in the murder victim’s bedroom.